Demanding and building local climate action.

 This workbook will guide you through how to clearly express your concerns, build strong arguments backed by research, and speak with confidence.
 Plus, you'll get to connect with others who care about the same things you do.

 The CCC Low-Carbon Spring Cookbook aims to promote a low-carbon diet to everyone, as a way to protect the environment from your own kitchens.
 The cookbook offers accessible and inclusive recipes suitable for a wide range of dietary needs, including vegan, vegetarian, halal, gluten-free, lactose-free, and peanut-free options.
-All recipes are designed to be affordable by using seasonal and locally sourced ingredients.

 The Climate Hub aims to develop research, visualize critical data, and develop a central database for everyone to access climate datasets and policies.
-The hub will be accessed through the Community Climate Council’s website.

 The hub will produce work through research articles, papers, infographics, webinars, etc. We will be using the medium through the climate science database, climate policy database, climate commentaries, FAQ page, and feedback/discussion forums.

+Although there are spaces for activists to engage and empower one another to tackle the climate crisis, few spaces address the adverse effects of the climate crisis on our collective psyche.
 Our Climate Café is a safe and supportive space for community members to come together and chat about climate change and its connection to the human experience, notably the intersections between mental health and climate anxiety, ecological grief, and more.

 Do you have an idea for a specific theme for a Climate Café?
 Do you want to partner with us on a Climate Café?
-Email commclimatecouncil@gmail.com to connect with our Climate Café team.

 "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."